 Survival rates by race

-If you’re newly diagnosed, keep in mind that survival rates are only general statistics.
+If you’ve been diagnosed with breast cancer, keep in mind that survival rates are only general statistics.
 They may not reflect the fact that methods to diagnose and treat breast cancer are improving all the time.